Learning to Extend Molecular Scaffolds with Structural Motifs: Our Approach

-\paragraph{Motif vocabulary} Training our model relies on a set of fragments $\mathcal{M}$ -- called the \emph{motif vocabulary} -- which we infer directly from data.
-Note that in contrast to~\citet{jin2018junction,jin2020hierarchical} we do not assume that $\mathcal{M}$ covers all useful cycles, and thus setting $\mathcal{M} = \emptyset$ is valid.

-For each training molecule, we decompose it into fragments by breaking some of the bonds.
-As breaking apart rings is chemically challenging, we only consider \emph{acyclic bonds}, i.e. bonds that do not lie on any cycle.
-We break all acyclic bonds adjacent to a cycle (i.e. at least one endpoint lies on a cycle), as that separates the molecule into cyclic substructures, such as ring systems, and acyclic substructures connected to them, such as some functional groups.
-We then aggregate the resulting fragments over the entire training set and define the motif vocabulary $\mathcal{M}$ by choosing $n$ most common motifs, where $n$ is a hyperparameter.

-Having selected $\mathcal{M}$, we pre-process molecules (both for training and inference) by noting which atoms are covered by motifs belonging to the vocabulary.
-This is done by applying the same bond breaking procedure as used for motif vocabulary extraction.
-During generation, each group of atoms that make up a motif is generated in one step, while remaining atoms and bonds are generated one-by-one.
-This means that MoLeR has the flexibility to generate an arbitrary structure, such as an unusual ring, even if it does not commonly appear in training data.
+\textbf{Motifs}\quad Training our model relies on a set of fragments $\mathcal{M}$ -- called the \emph{motif vocabulary} -- which we infer directly from data.
+For each training molecule, we decompose it into fragments by breaking some of the bonds; as breaking rings is chemically challenging, we only consider \emph{acyclic bonds}, i.e. bonds that do not lie on a cycle.
+We break all acyclic bonds adjacent to a cycle (i.e. at least one endpoint lies on a cycle), as that separates the molecule into cyclic substructures, such as ring systems, and acyclic substructures, such as functional groups.
+We then aggregate the resulting fragments over the entire training set, and define $\mathcal{M}$ as the $n$ most common motifs, where $n$ is a hyperparameter.
+Having selected $\mathcal{M}$, we pre-process molecules (both for training and during inference) by noting which atoms are covered by motifs belonging to the vocabulary.
+This is done by applying the same bond-breaking procedure as used for motif vocabulary extraction.
+During generation, our model can either add an entire motif in one step, or generate atoms and bonds one-by-one.
+This means that it can generate arbitrary structures, such as an unusual ring, even if they do not appear in the training data.

-Finally, note that in contrast to HierVAE~\cite{jin2020hierarchical}, we do not decompose ring systems into individual rings.
-This means that motifs found in a molecule are atom-disjoint, while HierVAE allows motifs to intersect on several atoms.
-As a consequence, we do not need to model a motif-specific attachment point vocabulary, as attaching a motif to a partial graph requires adding only a single bond, and thus there is only one attachment point.
+Finally, note that in contrast to \citet{jin2020hierarchical}, we do not decompose ring systems into individual rings.
+This means that our motifs are atom-disjoint, and we consequently do not need to model a motif-specific attachment point vocabulary, as attaching a motif to a partial graph requires adding only a single bond, and thus there is only one attachment point.